Skip to content

 Agent Memory — Integration Guide

-AgentLens provides four memory capabilities that turn stateless AI agents into self-improving systems: Recall, Learn, Reflect, and Context.
+AgentLens provides three memory capabilities that turn stateless AI agents into self-improving systems: Recall, Reflect, and Context.
 This guide covers when and how to use each one.

 Overview